HazemKhaled/TiPushNotification/README.md

 Yes you can use it with your self-hosted server or any other cloud services like Parse.com or Appcelerator cloud.

 ## Get it [![gitTio](http://gitt.io/badge.svg)](http://gitt.io/component/ti-push-notification)
-Download the latest distribution ZIP-file and consult the [Titanium Documentation](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_a_Module) on how install it, or simply use the [gitTio CLI](http://gitt.io/cli):
+Download the latest distribution [ZIP-file](https://github.com/HazemKhaled/TiPushNotification/releases) with latest [Android GCM module](https://github.com/morinel/gcmpush) and consult the [Titanium Documentation](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_a_Module) on how install it, or simply use the [gitTio CLI](http://gitt.io/cli):

 `$ gittio install ti-push-notification`

-## Prepare
+## How to
 Titanium has APIs for iOS push notifications, but unfortunately you need module to for Android.

-1- Install GCM module by [Jeroen van Vianen](https://github.com/morinel/gcmpush)

-`$ gittio install nl.vanvianen.android.gcm`

-2- Install this CommonJS module
+1. Install this CommonJS module

+  _Note: [Android GCM module](https://github.com/morinel/gcmpush) will be installed automaticly_

   `$ gittio install ti-push-notification`

-3- Add this code into your app.js or alloy.js
+2. Add this code into your app.js or alloy.js

 ```javascript
 if (Ti.Platform.name === 'android') {